Steampunk Books?

 Tags: , , , , ,

 I’ve seen a LOT of SteamPunk interpretations of Star Wars.
 This is by far the best Darth Vader I’ve seen done.
-It seems that Greg Peltz has a real talent.
+It seems that Greg Peltz has real talent.

 In fact, if you look at Peltz’s blog, you’ll see he’s quite the artist.
 There are other Star Wars renderings as well as a varied collection of other works.
 Too bad he uses Blogspot (terrible); he should be using WordPress, like ME.